czarifis/Forward-Template-Language-Examples/templateIVMRules/templateIVM With B+ tree.md

 						S <- S \cup Update(e';navigate(u', l))
 				if d is an Update(e, u')
-					if s matches e and there is no 1-to-1 correspondence between all *'s in s and t then s', t' = iteratively visit steps in s and t until [*_i] not found in s and return the prefix of s and t (without the [*_i]) b' = locate super node in T by following s' e'' = return steps of path e that fully matches t' e' <- constructPath(b', e'')
+					if s matches e and there is no 1-to-1 correspondence between all *'s in s and t then t' = {}
+                    	iterate over each step c of t
+                        	if path step signature c is (a static path signature) or (an [*_i] that is also found in s) t' = t'c
+                            else break
+                        find node b' in T with path signature that matches t' s' <- get source path signature of b' e'' = part of path e that is fully matched by s' e' <- constructPath(b', e'')
 						u'' <- InstantiatePayload(T, E, e')
 						S <- S \cup Update(e';u'')